Normaliz/Normaliz/ReadMe.md

 - [Singular](https://www.singular.uni-kl.de/)
 - [SageMath](http://www.sagemath.org/)

-The Python packages `PyNormaliz` and `PyQNormaliz` provide an envirinment for interactive access.
-They are part of the Normaliz repository.
+The Python packages [`PyNormaliz`](https://github.com/Normaliz/PyNormaliz) and [`PyQNormaliz`](https://github.com/Normaliz/PyQNormaliz) by Sebastian Gutsche provide an envirinment for interactive access.
+They are contained in the source package of Normaliz.

-`jNormaliz` provides a GUI to Normaliz
+`jNormaliz` by Vicinius Almendra and Bogdan Ichim provides a GUI to Normaliz

 ![Normaliz.jpg](https://github.com/Normaliz/Normaliz/blob/master/doc/jNormaliz.jpg)